conan-sw/honors-thesis/README.md

 ## data

 Instead of the datasets used (which cannot be shared), this folder includes one text file for each dataset that was used in the exploration, describing the schema.
-This folder consists of three files:
+This folder consists of three files and one folder:

 * `cleaned_data.txt` which describes the schema of `cleaned_data.csv`, the dataset including the extension requests collected
 * `classes.txt` which describes `classes.csv`, used to map form responses to concrete class names
 * `deadlines.txt` which describes `deadlines.csv`, used to map form responses to the appropriate assignment and deadlines

+* `raw_data` is a folder that contains the CSV files of the raw Google Cloud project logs. `example_log.txt` is a placeholder for the 14 CSV files that were in the original `raw_data` folder.

 ## figures